Deploy to production

 | Asset Handling | Via Perron | Via Asset Pipeline |

-RAILS_ENV=production rails perron:build
+RAILS_ENV=production bundle install && rails perron:build

 View the Library for deploy scripts to various platforms.